Namespace: C++

 These identifiers can be used exactly as they are declared, or, since the global namespace is unnamed, the namespace specifier :: can be prefixed.
 For example, foo can also be written ::foo.

 Namespace resolution in C++ is hierarchical.
-This means that within the hypothetical namespace food::soup, the identifier chicken refers to food::soup::chicken.
-If food::soup::chicken doesn't exist, it then refers to food::chicken.
-If neither food::soup::chicken nor food::chicken exist, chicken refers to ::chicken, an identifier in the global namespace.
+This means that within the hypothetical namespace food::soup, the identifier Chicken refers to food::soup::Chicken.
+If food::soup::Chicken doesn't exist, it then refers to food::Chicken.
+If neither food::soup::Chicken nor food::Chicken exist, Chicken refers to ::Chicken, an identifier in the global namespace.

 Namespaces in C++ are most often used to avoid naming collisions.
 Although namespaces are used extensively in recent C++ code, most older code does not use this facility because it did not exist in early versions of the language.
 For example, the entire C++ Standard Library is defined within namespace std, but before standardization many components were originally in the global namespace.
-A programmer can insert the using directive to bypass namespace resolution requirements and obtain backwards compatibility with older code that expects all identifiers to be in the global namespace.
-However the use of the using directive for reasons other than backwards compatibility (e.g., convenience) is considered to be against good code practices.

-Java

-In Java, the idea of a namespace is embodied in Java packages.
-All code belongs to a package, although that package need not be explicitly named.
-Code from other packages is accessed by prefixing the package name before the appropriate identifier, for example class String in package java.lang can be referred to as java.lang.String (this is known as the fully qualified class name).
-Like C++, Java offers a construct that makes it unnecessary to type the package name (import).
-However, certain features (such as reflection) require the programmer to use the fully qualified name.
+The using statement can be used to import a symbol into the current scope.